rgbarathan/Customer-Churn-Prediction/ASSIGNMENT_ANSWERS.md

 ### 3. AI complex task and AI method: Indicate the two AI tasks and the two AI methods in your application demo in the following form.

-**The first AI task is binary classification (customer churn prediction)** and **the AI method is deep neural network using PyTorch with enhanced feedforward architecture (3-layer fully connected network with 128→64→32 neurons, BatchNorm1d, Dropout regularization, and Focal Loss for class imbalance) trained on 36 engineered features (19 original + 17 advanced features including ratios, interactions, and risk indicators) achieving 85.19% ROC-AUC, 72.7% recall, and 57.2% precision with optimized decision threshold of 0.48**.
+**The first AI task is binary classification (customer churn prediction)** and **the AI method is deep neural network using PyTorch with feedforward architecture (3-layer fully connected network with 128→64→32 neurons, BatchNorm1d, Dropout regularization, and Focal Loss for class imbalance handling) trained on 36 engineered features derived from customer demographics, service usage, and billing patterns**.

-**The second AI task is recommendation generation with reinforcement learning** and **the AI method is Deep Q-Network (DQN) agent trained through customer response simulation with 8-dimensional state space and 12-action space representing retention strategies, combined with rule-based fallback system that analyzes customer risk factors to generate prioritized recommendations, enhanced with conversion tracking (42% retention rate, 297.6% ROI) and relevance scoring (43.5% average risk-matching score) for continuous optimization**.
+**The second AI task is recommendation generation** and **the AI method is Deep Q-Network (DQN) reinforcement learning agent trained through simulated customer interactions with 8-dimensional state space (representing customer characteristics) and 12-action space (representing retention strategies), combined with rule-based analysis system that identifies customer risk factors and generates prioritized, personalized retention recommendations**.

 **Source Library and Code Links:**